dineshnair-doc/dineshnair-doc.github.io/src/mytechdocs/doc15/Aggregate_Functions.md

 ---

 ## Setting Up a Table with Data
 Before we look at the examples, let's set up our environment.
 We'll create a sample table in PostgreSQL on a Windows system and add data to it.
-If you need to create a database to work with these functions, refer to the steps in my [previous tutorial on SQL joins](https://techdineshwrites.hashnode.dev/postgresql-joins-explained-with-practical-examples){target="_blank"}.

 Step 1: Open your PostgreSQL command line interface (*psql*) and run the following command to create the `TrainingPrograms` table with columns such as program duration and participant's satisfaction score: